factset/stach-extensions/README.md

 This repository contains extension libraries in different languages for parsing the [stach](https://factset.github.io/stachschema/#/README) format to more simpler to consume formats or data structures.

-As of now the languages supported are Java and Python.
-The source code for the supported languages is organized in the respective language folders in the root directory
+As of now the languages supported are Java, Python, .Net and R. The source code for the supported languages is organized in the respective language folders in the root directory

 # Installation